This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Vienna is one of the most captivating European cities in winter when hot chocolate and Sachertorte are high on the menu and classical holiday concerts take place almost daily.

 Visit during ball season for an opportunity to re-enact the bygone era of high society and decadence.
-Experienced waltzers should make for the traditional Philharmonic Ball while those wanting something a little more modern can check out the less formal Bonbon Ball.
+Experienced waltzers should make for the traditional Philharmonic Ball, while those wanting something a little more modern can check out the less formal Bonbon Ball.

 If that’s not your thing, try a spot of dancing on ice at one of the ice-skating rinks set up over the city in winter.
-Follow this up with seasonal roasted chestnuts and delicious potato wedges from the street stalls whilst warming up with a steaming mug of gluhwein.
+Follow this up with seasonal roasted chestnuts and delicious potato wedges from the street stalls whilst warming up with a steaming mug of glühwein.

 Venice, Italy

 Although snow is not likely, you may well experience the Acqua Alta, or ‘high water’, when the sea level gets so high in October, November, and December that it spills over and floods the piazzas and streets of the city.
-Venetians are used to dealing with this, and the frequently hit Piazza San Marco (St Mark’s Square) has raised pedestrian walkaways at the ready.
+Venetians are used to dealing with this, and the frequently hit Piazza San Marco (St Mark’s Square) has raised pedestrian walkways at the ready.

-You can do everything in Venice in winter that you can do in summer; strolling the streets and piazzas, visiting the islands like Murano, Burano, and Torcello, and popping into palazzos, art galleries, churches, and museums as you wander.
+You can do everything in Venice in winter that you can do in summer: strolling the streets and piazzas, visiting the islands like Murano, Burano, and Torcello, and popping into palazzos, art galleries, churches, and museums as you wander.

 If you visit in late winter from mid-February, you’ll find the Venice Carnival taking place, which is famous for its elaborate masks, and a huge event that attracts visitors from all over the world.
 This is not the time to visit if you’re on a budget!